 Menopause at work: the reality

 Managing symptoms in the workplace can also lead to increased levels of stress.
-Some women are concerned about how they will be perceived if they talk about the menopause.
+Some menopausal employees are concerned about how they will be perceived if they talk about the menopause.
 Others opt to hide their symptoms while at work.

-The impact of workplace stigma
+The impact of workplace stigma on menopausal employees

-Employers who take a proactive stance to supporting women through the menopause can ensure that they are able to ask for help and adjustments so that they can continue to be successful in their roles, reduce absenteeism due to menopausal symptoms, and assure women that they a responsible employer committed to supporting their needs during this stage of their lives.
+Employers who take a proactive stance to supporting people going through the menopause can ensure that they are able to ask for help and adjustments so that they can continue to be successful in their roles, reduce absenteeism due to menopausal symptoms, and assure employees that they are a responsible employer committed to supporting their needs during this stage of their lives.

-How to facilitate menopause in the workplace
+How to support menopausal employees in the workplace

 On a practical level, there is much that employers can do.
-As with any other longstanding health-related condition, sympathetic and appropriate support from managers is crucial in order to provide staff with the support that they need – recognising that this can be a difficult issue to talk about.
+As with any other longstanding health-related condition, sympathetic and appropriate support from managers is crucial in order to provide staff with the support that they need – while recognising that this can be a difficult issue to talk about.

 Some employees experiencing the menopause in the workplace will find that they have times of the day where symptoms are more or less problematic; start and finish times could be adjusted to take this into account.
-For example, women with disturbed sleep patterns may find they are more productive with a later start time.
+For example, people with disturbed sleep patterns may find they are more productive with a later start time.
 So flexibility can include taking breaks, for time to rest or medical appointments.

 Above all, like with most good staff management, success rests on effective dialogue.
 Creating the conditions in which people feel that they can raise their problems and reach out for the support that they need.
 Start by reducing the stigma by talking about it, and issue some manager guidance too.